Nikos Xanthoulis

-Dr. Nikos Xanthoulis is a Greek composer and Lyre Soloist.

-Dr. Nikos Xanthoulis (Νίκος Ξανθούλης, born Νικόλαος Γεωργίου Ξανθούλης; 1962) is a Greek composer, lyrist and author.
-He served as principal trumpet player of the Greek National Opera for 25 years (1983-2009), lead the Educational Department (2009-2012) and served as an Artistic Consultant (2016-2021) of the same institution.
+Nikos Xanthoulis (Νίκος Ξανθούλης, born Νικόλαος Γεωργίου Ξανθούλης; 1962) is a Greek composer, lyrist and author.
+He served as principal trumpet player of the Greek National Opera for 25 years (1983-2009), led the Educational Department (2009-2012) and served as an artistic consultant (2016-2021) of the same institution.
 He is Assistant Researcher with the Academy of Athens (2009–present), Correspondent Member of the Archaeological Institute of America (2010–present) and Kress Lecturer, and Professor of Composition (2004–2020) and Trumpet (1984-2013) at the Athens Conservatory.
 He was also Artistic Director of the Public Broadcasting Music Ensembles (2014 - 2015) and Tutor at the Greek Open University (2004-2017).
-Nowadays Dr Xanthoulis is a renowned Ancient Greek Lyre Soloist and is playing a major part in the instrument's revival.
+Xanthoulis is an Ancient Greek lyre soloist and is playing a major part in the instrument's revival.

 Biography

 Nikos Xanthoulis was born in Larissa, Greece in 1962.
 He studied trumpet with Anastasios Kypreos at the Athens Conservatory graduating with an “A” Certificate in 1983.
 He was also awarded the coveted “First Prize” at the conservatory for his achievement on performance examinations.
 During the same year, he became a member of the European youth Orchestra and played under conductors as Claudio Abbado and Yuri Simonof.

 Xanthoulis studied Advanced Theoretical Subjects and Composition in the Athens Conservatory with Menelaos Palandios, Diamantis Diamantopoulos and Pericles Koukos.
 He received his PhD in Musicology from the Music Academy of Sofia, Bulgaria, for his dissertation on the “Polyphony of 1800”.
 The Examining Committee, which included Professor Dimiter Christoff, unanimously accepted the thesis—- the first time in 16 years.
 He also holds a Bachelor in Political Sciences from the Panteion University of Athens.
 Xanthoulis also studied Harpsichord at the Vignanelli School of Athens, Athenaeum Conservatory with Professor Margarita Dalmati, graduating Cum Laude with the “Ferruccio Vignanello” award.
 He graduated with a Baccalaureate from Ιωνίδειος Πρότυπος Σχολή, Greece.

 As Artistic Consultant with the Greek National Opera, he is in charge of the radio program.
 He was the principal trumpet player in the Athens Opera for the last twenty-five years, performing as a soloist and member of numerous ensembles throughout Greece.
 He was also the professor of trumpet at the Athens Conservatory and served as professor at the “Open University” Greece.

 After his collaboration with the great actress Anna Synodinou at Epidaurus Festival in 2004, he devoted himself to the revival of the seven-stringed ancient Greek lyre.
 Since then he developed a complete learning method of the instrument, composed dozens of pieces for the ancient Greek lyre, and rose to prominence as a soloist of the instrument at an international level.